Search Algorithms | Yext Hitchhikers Platform

 Phrase Match

-Phrase Match is a variation of Text Search that only returns a given result for a query when the entire field value appears in the search query.
+Phrase Match is a variation of Keyword Search that only returns a given result for a query when the entire field value appears in the search query.
 Rather than calculating relevance by the weighted frequency of a term or set of terms amongst all the words in a document, Phrase Match will only consider a document relevant if all terms defined in the query appear in the document as a continuous phrase.

 Let’s take a look at a few examples below: